PaperCutSoftware/git-from-powershell/docs/index.md

 ## A high level overview of Git

+- Git provides
+    - Each developer with a local repository (repo):
+        - To keep a complete history of all the files in our project, the changes that occurred over time
+        - The ability to create branches with unique sets of isolated changes
+        - Commands to add new changes and recover old versions

+- Git runs on Windows, Mac OS X, and Linux

+- Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet

+- Each Git repo can connect and share code with other repos from the same project

+- Technically Git repositories have a peer to peer relationship.
+        In practice developers commit to a single upstream repository and multiple [workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) can be build on top of this model.

 - Git is distributed and each repository clone has a (mostly) complete record of all changes

 - Git repos either manage a working copy (e.g. a directory of project files on a developers workstation), or are bare repos (for instance located on GitHub) used to exchange changes between working copies and projent a whole of project view.
     - c.f.
 The [Subversion](https://subversion.apache.org/) VCS (and many others) is a centralised system with a single repo that all developers connect to make changes

 - Your local repo database is stored in `.git`, don't worry about it for now

 - Repos are replicated (cloned) amongst multiple users.
 So each repo has with their own unique history.

 - Git maintains information about the other repos that it shares changes with in [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) tracking branches

 - All changes can be shared with other repos as needed, usually to an "upstream" repo (by convention called `origin`)

 - Git can handle large numbers of files (for example the GNU/Linux kernel source code).
 However if you have very large binary files then Git (or other general purpose VCS tools) may not be your best choice, but see [Git Large File Storage](https://git-lfs.github.com/).

 See also [What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)